ShuninYu/SmooScroll/docs/README-en.md

 Maybe you already know some similar smooth scrolling JS like[Lenis](https://github.com/darkroomengineering/lenis)or[GSAP ScrollSmoother](https://gsap.com/docs/v3/Plugins/ScrollSmoother/).

 Unlike Lenis, SmooScroll' s smooth scrolling effect is decoupled from the scrollbar.
-The most intuitive difference is that when pressing keyboard arrow keys or dragging scrollbar, the webpage will still scroll smoothly, rather than being directly bounding to scrollbar's movement.
-(Updated 5/1/2025: GSAP is now 100% free)ScrollSmoother's advantage is that it can combines GSAP's powerful plugin library to create complex web animations.
+The most intuitive difference is that when pressing keyboard arrow keys or dragging scrollbar, the webpage will still scroll smoothly, rather than being directly bounding to scrollbar's movement.<br>(Updated 5/1/2025: GSAP is now 100% free)ScrollSmoother's advantage is that it can combines GSAP's powerful plugin library to create complex web animations.
+If you only need a plug and play page smooth scrolling effect & back-to-top button, SmooScroll would also be a good choice.

 ---
 ## How to use